jonascavalcantineto/aws-eks-labs/lab-001/README.md

 aws-iam-authenticator help
 ```

-### Configure Your AWS CLI Credentials (Get you accessKey.csv file) - When you type this command, the AWS CLI prompts you for four pieces of information: access key, secret access key, AWS Region, and output format.
+### Configuring your AWS CLI Credentials (Get you accessKey.csv file) - When you type this command, the AWS CLI prompts you for four pieces of information: access key, secret access key, AWS Region, and output format.
 This information is stored in a profile (a collection of settings) named default.
 This profile is used unless you specify another one.

 ```
 $ aws configure